khadkasuman/HaishinKit.swift/README.md

 In development for 10 years, with 2,778 commits and 163 releases.
 Thank you.
 Since Aug 2, 2015.

 ## 💖 Sponsors
 Do you need additional support?
 Technical support on Issues and Discussions is provided only to contributors and academic researchers of HaishinKit.
-By becoming a sponsor, we can provide the support you need.
+By becoming a sponsor, I can provide the support you need.

 Sponsor: [$50 per month](https://github.com/sponsors/shogo4405): Technical support via GitHub Issues/Discussions with priority response.

 ## 💬 Communication
 * GitHub Issues and Discussions are open spaces for communication among users and are available to everyone as long as [the code of conduct](https://github.com/HaishinKit/HaishinKit.swift?tab=coc-ov-file) is followed.
-* Whether someone is a contributor to HaishinKit is mainly determined by their GitHub profile icon.
-If you are using the default icon, there is a chance your input might be overlooked, so please consider setting a custom one.
-It could be a picture of your pet, for example.
-Personally, I like cats.
 * If you want to support e-mail based communication without GitHub.
   * Consulting fee is [$50](https://www.paypal.me/shogo4405/50USD)/1 incident.
 I'm able to response a few days.